A Day Trip to Martha’s Vineyard, Massachusetts

 At the Cottage Museum, visitors can tour the interior of one of the famous Gingerbread Cottages of Oak Bluffs.
 The cottage, which is furnished with nineteenth-century period pieces, is an excellent place to learn more about the cultural and religious history of the Martha’s Vineyard Camp Meeting Association (MVCMA).
 The MVCMA was one of several nineteenth-century Methodist summer camps on Martha’s Vineyard.
 In Oak Bluffs, visitors can also explore the cottage-lined streets of the MVCMA and visit the association’s iconic iron tabernacle.

 Menemsha Fishing Village is a salty New England style fishing village that provides much of the fish and shellfish for the region.
 You will encounter small wooden shacks that serve fresh seafood to visitors and locals.
 Beyond the shacks, are fleets of large and very colorful commercial fishing boats going out to sea or bringing in their catches of the day.

 Oaks Bluff Harbor is the busiest harbor on the entire island of Martha’s Vineyard.
-The right side of the harbor is crammed with restaurants of every genre you can possibly imagine.
+The right side of the harbor is crammed with Cape Cod local restaurants of every genre you can possibly imagine.
 Further down the boardwalk that separates the restaurants and gift shop from the harbor, you will find fleets of charter fishing boats and watersport rental equipment that are ready to go out to sea for your enjoyment.